Monday, December 21, 2020

 STAMPEDE - ARM K: Metformin+SOC vs SOC for locally advanced and newly-diagnosed metastatic patients.
 Results expected: 2024

 IMPROVE: Enzalutamide vs Metformin+Enzalutamide for mCRPC.
-Results expected 2022
+This trial was terminated.

 LIGAND: Metformin+atorvastatin vs placebo for recurrent men: Trial terminated for no expected benefit in recurrent men.

-PRIME: Metformin vs placebo to prevent metabolic syndrome in men starting ADT: Results expected 2022
+PRIME: Metformin vs placebo to prevent metabolic syndrome in men starting ADT: This trial was terminated.

 SAKK 08/15 - PROMET Metformin vs placebo with salvage radiation.
-Results expected: 2022
+Terminated early.

 Thursday, December 10, 2020